ANCIENT SECRETS CANNOT REMAIN BURIED FOREVER.

 All in all, I am very interested on the world of Faeries and the history of the Fae hunters.
 Also, I’m looking forward on what will happen on the characters so I’m sure I’ll be reading the next book on the series.
 I am just hoping for much better characters and plot development and if that will be achieved, I know that the next book will be great!

 I am recommending this if you like something about Faeries, Fae hunters, and if you are looking to read something new.

-Disclaimer: I received a free advance review copy of this book from YA Bound Book Tours.
+Disclaimer: I received an advance reader copy in exchange from the author via YA Bound Book Tours.

 Publication Date: March 29th 2017

 Genres: Faeries, Paranormal

 Olivia Wildenstein grew up in New York City, the daughter of a French father with a great sense of humor, and a Swedish mother whom she speaks to at least three times a day.
 She chose Brown University to complete her undergraduate studies and earned a bachelor’s in comparative literature.
 After designing jewelry for a few years, Wildenstein traded in her tools for a laptop computer and a very comfortable chair.
 This line of work made more sense, considering her college degree.